Guruvayurappan: Chapter of Krishna

-According to the wishes of the sage, Brihaspati and Vayu took the idol on their hands, and travelled by sky southwards through the sky to find an appropriate location in the Bhargava Kshetra.
-Suddenly, they saw a large, beautiful lake on the western side of Bhargava Kshetra, very close to the sea.
-Adjacent to it, there was lush greenery.
-Birds chirped all over.
-Animals were running happily.
-Breeze spread everywhere.
+According to the wishes of the sage, Brihaspati and Vayu took the idol on their hands, and travelled southwards through the sky to find an appropriate location in the Bhargava Kshetra.
+On the western side of Bhargava Kshetra, very close to the sea, they saw a large, beautiful lake surrounded by lush, idyllic greenery.
 Brihaspati and Vayu realised that there was something divine about this place.
 They saw Shiva and his consort Parvati dancing on the lake shore.
 Brihaspati and Vayu landed on the ground and prostrated before the divine couple.
 Shiva told them that he had been waiting for their arrival, and that the perfect spot for installing the idol of Vishnu was none other the place that they were standing.
-Shiva then declared that since the idol is to be installed by Brihaspati, the Guru and Vayu, the place would be called 'Guruvayur', and the devotees would find solace here from the troubles of the Kali Yuga.
+Shiva then declared that since the idol would be installed by Brihaspati the Guru and Vayu, the place would be called 'Guruvayur', and the devotees would find solace here from the troubles of the Kali Yuga.

 After hearing this, Brihaspati called Vishvakarma, the divine architect, and told him to construct a temple for the deity.
 Vishvakarma constructed the temple within minutes, with all the necessary components.
 Brihaspati and Vayu installed the idol with all necessary rituals.
 Shiva performed the first pooja to the deity.
 Demigods, headed by Indra, showered flowers.
 The sage Narada sang a number of songs.
-Since the idol had been installed by Brihaspati and Vayu, the place came to be known as Guruvayur, and the deity came to be known as Guruvayurappan, meaning, the 'God of Guruvayur'.
-It is considered that Vishnu resides here with his full power as in Vaikuntha, and thus the place is called 'Bhuloka Vaikuntha'.
+Since the idol had been installed by Brihaspati and Vayu, the place came to be known as 'Guruvayur', and the deity came to be known as 'Guruvayurappan', meaning, the 'God of Guruvayur'.
+Vishnu was considered to reside here with his full power, as in Vaikuntha, and thus the place was also called 'Bhuloka Vaikuntha'.

 After hearing this story, Janamejaya proceeded to Guruvayur along with his family, and stayed there for a year.
-During these days, he worshipped God with much devotion, and also visited the Mammiyur temple to worship Shiva.
+During these days, he worshipped Vishnu with much devotion, and also visited the Mammiyur temple to worship Shiva.
 Finally, on the day before the end of his worship, he had a darshana of Krishna, after which his disease was cured.
-He returned to his country, and lived happily thereafter.